 [This post revises and updates my earlier post primarily to reflect the contents of the adopting release.]

 By a vote of three to two, on Wednesday, the SEC voted to adopt amendments, substantially as proposed with some modifications, to modernize the Reg S-K disclosure requirements related to the descriptions of business, legal proceedings and risk factors.
 As Chair Jay Clayton observed in his Statement, these Reg S-K disclosure items “essentially have not changed in over 30 years,” but much has changed in our economy since that time, making these updates well warranted.
 The changes are a component of the SEC’s Disclosure Effectiveness Initiative and reflect public comments on the SEC’s 2016 Concept Release (see this PubCo post) and the 2019 Reg S-K proposal (see this PubCo post), as well as experience from the staff’s disclosure review process.
 In devising the final amendments, the SEC considered the “many changes that have occurred in our capital markets and the domestic and global economy” since the requirements were adopted.
 The amendments largely reflect the SEC’s historic “commitment to a principles-based, registrant-specific approach to disclosure” that, although “prescriptive in some respects,” is “rooted in materiality” and designed to provide an understanding of a company’s business through the lens that management and the board apply in managing and assessing the company’s performance.
 While there are changes throughout, the most significant change is the enhancement of the disclosure requirement for human capital, a topic that has been front-burnered by the impact of COVID-19 on the workforce.
 How substantially disclosure changes as a result of these amendments remains to be seen.
-The amendments will become effective 30 days after publication in the Federal Register.
+The amendments will become effective on November 9, 2020.

 To enable each business to focus on the matters that are material to that business, the final amendments take a pronounced turn toward a principles-based approach to the business and risk factor disclosure requirements.
 With regard to legal proceedings, the rules largely continue the current prescriptive approach, although in a change from the proposal, an element of flexibility in the disclosure threshold has been introduced.
 To be sure, the approach taken is an incremental one.
 The most significant change is the addition of “human capital” as one of the topics to be disclosed, to the extent material, as part of the business narrative, a change that Clayton has been foreshadowing for well over a year.
 (See, e.g., this PubCo post.)
 And while there is no fundamental “re-imagining” of the disclosure system as a whole, such as the “company profile” approach that former SEC Chair Mary Jo White had floated back in 2013, there are some mild telltale signs.
 (If you recall, the company profile approach would have included a “filing and delivery framework based on the nature and frequency of the disclosures, including a ‘core document’ or ‘company profile’ with information that changes infrequently.
 Companies would then be required to update the core filings with information about securities offerings, financial statements, and significant events.”
 See this News Brief.)
 Here, with regard to descriptions of the development of the business, the SEC is eliminating repetition by permitting companies to simply update to reflect material developments in the reporting period and include a link to more complete prior disclosure regarding development.